NagarajVandal/test-fullthrottle/README.md

 ## How to run it
- step 1 - git clone the project step 2 - npm install or yarn install step 3 - npm start or yarn start step 4 - view the website at localhost with port number usually being 3000 , (http://localhost:3000/)
+ step 1 - git clone the project <br />
+ step 2 - npm install or yarn install  <br />
+ step 3 - npm start or yarn start <br />
+ step 4 - view the website at localhost with port number usually being 3000 , (http://localhost:3000/)<br />

 ### Final Deployed Project